roytang/blog/content/posts/2008/11/gpt-taipei-iv.md

 url: /2008/11/gpt-taipei-iv/
 ---

-Tournament was last November 2 at Robinson&'s Galleria.
+Tournament was last November 2 at Robinson's Galleria.
 The format is Shards of Alara sealed.
 Because the store lacked tourney packs, the tournament was split into two halves; one half would get 1 tourney pack + 2 boosters, the other half would get 5 boosters.
 I played in the tourney pack half.

 My pool and decklist to follow.
 Basically, I played Naya again, splashing blue for (this is ridiculous) 2 Kederekt Leviathans!